-Where digital tone generation is applied, the frequency for ringing tone should be "x" Hz 4).
+5.4 Where digital tone generation is applied, the frequency for ringing tone should be the same as that recommended for analogue generated tones (see Annex A).

-5 Busy tone and congestion tone
+6 Busy tone and congestion tone

-5.1 The (subscriber) busy tone and the (equipment or circuit group) congestion tone are quick period tones in which the tone period is theoretically equal to the silent period.
+6.1 The (subscriber) busy tone and the (equipment or circuit group) congestion tone are quick period tones in which the tone period is theoretically equal to the silent period.
 The total duration of a complete cycle (tone period E + silent period S) should be between 300 and 1100 milliseconds.